Trade-Based Money Laundering

 Seminars for this program are lead by professional instructors with extensive international banking experience.

-The FCT (Trade-Based Money Laundering) program can be implemented with the following components:
+The FIU CONNECT (Trade-Based Money Laundering) program can be implemented with the following components:

 - Multiple languages